peterhinch/micropython-async/v3/docs/THREADING.md

 exchange multi-byte messages between applications running on different systems.

-When sharing a stream device between concurrent functions, similar issues arise whether the functions are `uasyncio` tasks or code with hard concurrency.
+When sharing a stream device between concurrent functions, similar issues arise whether the functions are `asyncio` tasks or code with hard concurrency.
 In the case of transmission of multi-character messages a lock must be used to ensure that transmitted characters cannot become interleaved.